 - Can eating veggies make you fat?

-This article is an evidence-based practical guide and does not promote any of the latest hokum, snake-oil, magic tricks or any other outlandish ways that for example, claim to help you lose 20 pounds in a week.
+To summarise, this is an evidence-based practical guide detailing some of the best ways to lose weight as opposed to promoting the latest hokum, snake-oil, magic tricks or any other outlandish ways that for example, claim to help you lose 20 pounds in a week.

-So if you are struggling to lose weight, or are fed up of following fad diets, and want to learn how to achieve real-world targeted fat loss, then this article is for you.
+So if you've reached a weight loss plateau, or are fed up of following fad diets and want to learn how to achieve real-world targeted fat loss, then this article is for you.